ABaboshin/DotNetCoreProfiler/README.md

  - Interceptors can be combined.
 See https://github.com/ABaboshin/DotNetCoreProfiler/blob/core-2.1/sample/MessageBus/MyMessageConsumer.cs#L54

 ***Limitations***
- - Dynamic methods are not supported
+ - Dynamic methods are not supported.
  - Interceptors can be combined, but the order of execution is not defined.
  - If you want to use parameter validator, use the `ValidationAttribute` on the method.
- - ref/out parameters for the async methods are not supported
+ - Generic are only partially supported.

 ## Project structure